knrafto/prover/doc/interaction.md

 interpretation in the core type theory.
 Errors become metavars, for example.
 However, the core type theory itself knows nothing about positions; this must be tracked "out of band".

+# Error recovery

+Every string must have a parse, possibly containing "error nodes".
+The parse tree has no error nodes if and only if the string conforms to the grammar.
+The grammar ends up being very "top-down" rather than "bottom-up" like Parsec.

+Procedure:
+* Tokenization is performed first (and never fails).
+* The tokens `define`, `assume`, and `prove` always denote the start of another statement, no matter where in the parse tree we are.
+There may be an initial error statement.
+* Parentheses are next.
+Parsing should proceed as if parentheses were matched first, where unmatched closed parentheses are discarded and unmatched open parentheses continue until the end of the statement.
+* Within parenthesized groups, commas are used to break up lists before the innards are parsed.
+* Next, infix operators are applied in order of precedence.
+Note these respect parentheses.
+* Finally, we must parse atoms.
+What do we do with "extra stuff"?
+The binders Π, Σ, λ are straightforward.
+For parentheses and identifiers, we should use the first token/group and error on the rest.